Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

 - The animal is discharged to the same land it perished on

 - The discharge does not occur within the bed of a river, artificial waterway, ephemeral waterway, lake, gully or a swale.
-The offal hole is should be;
+The offal hole should be;

-- 50 metres from a waterway or waterbody including the coastal marine area (or 150 metres when the discharge is to loose gravels)
+- 50 metres from a waterway or waterbody including the coastal marine area

-- 100 metres from a water abstraction point (or 200 metres if the discharge is to loose gravels)
+- 100 metres from a water abstraction point

 - 100 metres from a place of dwelling, assembly or landholding boundary